+Phase 2

+Event Outcome

-Phase 2 Event Outcome Fail 1or 2 M3 course/elective/clerkship Remediate the failed course(s), elective(s), or clerkship(s), if unsuccessful, placed on academic probation and repeat the course/elective/clerkship.
+UR in 1or 2 M3 course/elective/clerkship Remediate the failed course(s), elective(s), or clerkship(s), if unsuccessful, placed on academic probation and repeat the

+course/elective/clerkship.
 If unsuccessful in the repeated course/elective/clerkship, remediation is not permitted.
-The student is reviewed for dismissal by the academic standing committee.
-Fail 3 M3 courses/electives/clerkships Repeat entire M3 year and placed on academic probation.
+The student is reviewed for dismissal by the Academic Standing Committee.
+UR in 3 M3 courses/electives/clerkships Repeat entire M3 year and placed on academic probation.
 Students will be allowed to complete Scholar's Workshop and Ambulatory Clinic so that they do not have to remediate those two courses when repeating the M3 Year.
 If unsuccessful in any of the repeated courses/electives/clerkships, remediation is not permitted.
-The student is reviewed for dismissal by the academic standing committee.
-Fail 1 M4 course/elective/clerkship Immediately stop progression in the M4 year.
-Remediate the failed course, elective, or clerkship, if unsuccessful, placed on academic probation and repeat the course/elective/clerkship.
+The student is reviewed for dismissal by the Academic Standing Committee.
+UR in 1 M4 course/elective/clerkship Immediately stop progression in the M4 year.
+Remediate the failed course, elective, or clerkship, if unsuccessful, the student is placed on academic probation and repeat the course/elective/clerkship.
 If unsuccessful in the repeated course/elective/clerkship, remediation is not permitted.
-The student is reviewed for dismissal by the academic standing committee.
-Fail 2nd M4 courses/electives/clerkships Immediately stop progression in the M4 year.
-Remediate the failed course, elective, or clerkship, if unsuccessful, placed on academic probation and repeat the course/elective/clerkship.
+The student is reviewed for dismissal by the Academic Standing Committee.
+UR in 2nd M4 courses/electives/clerkships Immediately stop progression in the M4 year.
+Remediate the failed course, elective, or clerkship, if unsuccessful, the student is placed on academic probation and repeat the course/elective/clerkship.
 If unsuccessful in the repeated course/elective/clerkship, remediation is not permitted.
-The student is reviewed for dismissal by the academic standing committee.
-Fail 3rd M4 courses/electives/clerkships Review for dismissal.
+The student is reviewed for dismissal by the Academic Standing Committee.
+3rd M4 courses/electives/clerkships Review for dismissal.
 All students are reviewed immediately upon receipt of the third unsatisfactory grade.
 Students may remediate no more than 2 of the failed courses/clerkships.
 Review for dismissal is notwithstanding remediation.